dell/csi-baremetal/docs/proposals/specific-node-kernel-version.md

 Separate node-controller marks k8sNodes with labels with kernel version.
 Operator creates csi-baremetal-node daemonsets mapping `image: node-kernel-5.x` with `nodeAffinity label: kernel-version:5.x`.

-Problem: How to check if node-controller finishes work with set nodeSelector or one deleted csibmnode?
+Problem: How to check if node-controller finishes work with setting nodeSelectors?
+How to identify case if one csibmnode is deleted?

 ## Compatibility

-There is no problem with compatibility
+This logic would work only for deploying CSI with Operator

 ## Open issues (if applicable)